What do Podiatrists do?

-A podiatrist is a health professional who deals with the prevention, diagnosis, treatment and rehabilitation of medical and surgical conditions of the feet and lower limbs.
+Podiatrists are health professionals, qualified to deal with the prevention, diagnosis, treatment and rehabilitation of medical and surgical conditions of the feet and lower limbs.

-To become a podiatrist a practitioner must complete a Bachelor‘s Degree and be registered with state podiatry registration boards.
+To become a podiatrist a practitioner must complete a Bachelor‘s Degree and be registered with the Podiatry Board of Australia.

 Podiatrists also give expert advice on footwear, so it is a good idea to bring your shoes with you when you book in.